shaik-rehna/Anomaly-Detection-in-Pedestrian-Surveillance-Videos/README.md

 ---

-### Key Anomaly Logic
+#### Key Anomaly Logic

-* **High velocity**

-  Track object motion over frames using DeepSORT.
+  * Track object motion over frames using DeepSORT.
 If speed exceeds a set threshold → mark as anomaly

-  Object like bicycle, truck → mark as anomaly
+  * Object like bicycle, truck → mark as anomaly

-* **New/reappearing objects**
+#### **New/reappearing objects**

-  Add warmup period to avoid false positives when a person reappears or enters the scene.
+  Add warmup period to avoid false positives when a person reappears or enters the scene

-* **Smoothing**
+#### **Smoothing**

-  Keep anomaly flag active for a few frames after detection to avoid flickering.
+  Keep anomaly flag active for a few frames after detection to avoid flickering

 ---